socialpaymentsbv/docs.clubcollect.com/api-documentation/payments.md

 To start the payment session, the partner needs to generate the payment URL with the required parameters and add a signature to avoid tampering with data.

 Payments will always be linked to an invoice in ClubCollect.
-The invoice will be created ad hoc from the parameters received in the request, unless the partner provides an invoice_id to be paid.
-When the invoice_id is given, the payment will be generated for the total amount due for the invoice.
+The invoice will be created ad hoc from the parameters received in the request, unless the partner provides the `invoice_id` of an existing invoice to be paid.
+When the `invoice_id` is given, the payment will be generated for the total amount due for the invoice.

 The invoices that are generated ad hoc are grouped in batches, per month.
 These batches can be found on `https://app.clubcollect.com/treasurer/import\_batches\`, named `iDEAL (<year>-<month>)` by default, e.g. `iDEAL (2019-08)`.

 ##Signature##